Jellied eels: History

 Eels were historically a cheap, nutritious and readily available food source for the people of London; European eels were once so common in the Thames that nets were set as far upriver as London itself, and eels became a staple for London's poor.
 The earliest known eel, pie and mash houses opened in London in the 18th century, and the oldest surviving shop, M.Manze, has been open since 1902.
 At the end of the Second World War, there were around 100 eel, pie and mash houses in London.
 In 1995, there were 87.

-In the present day, there are relatively few eel, pie and mash shops, although jellied eels are sold in some of the capital's delicatessens and supermarkets.
+In 2026 there are relatively few eel, pie and mash shops, although jellied eels are sold in some of the capital's delicatessens and supermarkets.
 The water quality of the Thames, having improved greatly since the 1960s, has since become suitable once again for eels.
 The Environment Agency supports a Thames fishery, allowing nets as far upriver as Tower Bridge.
 However, the European eel is critically endangered.